solowPy/undergraduate-teaching/README.md

 # undergraduate-teaching
-Repository for teaching materials for undergraduates.
+Repository of teaching materials for undergraduates.